sergeil/Moko/README.markdown

 $this->assertSame($serviceMock->findOneByPk(2), $testUsers[2]);
 ```

-Moko provides intuitive integration mechanism with PHPUnit, for more examples and more elaborate examples please
+Moko provides an intuitive integration mechanism with PHPUnit, for more examples and more elaborate examples please
 use wiki - https://github.com/sergeil/Moko/wiki.